cockroachdb/docs/cockroachcloud/managing-cmek.md

 1. To start the process, contact {{ site.data.products.dedicated }} by reaching out to your account team, or [creating a support ticket](https://support.cockroachlabs.com/).
 You must provide your **Organization ID**, which you can find in your [Organization settings page](https://cockroachlabs.cloud/settings).

-They will enable the CMEK feature for your {{ site.data.products.db }} Organization.
+Your account team will enable the CMEK feature for your {{ site.data.products.db }} organization.

 1. [Create a {{ site.data.products.db }} service account](console-access-management.html#service-accounts).
 1. [Create an API key](console-access-management.html#create-api-keys) for the service account to use.